 In the wake of a year that has seen a bitter war of words rage between traditionally published and self-published authors, the survey shows that the old way of doing things continues to reap the most financial rewards for writers, with traditionally published authors making a median annual income of $3,000–$4,999, and independent writers a median of $500–$999.
 So-called hybrid authors, however – those who publish in both ways – did best, earning $7,500–$9,999 a year.

-It’s a little easier to find information about how much bloggers make from their sites.
+Finding information about how much bloggers make from their sites is a little easier.

 According to Indeed, bloggers average reasonable annual incomes.